-- High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
+- 1. High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
 A high school certificate is not an acceptable substitute for the diploma. - 2.
-Complete an RCC Admissions Application in person or online at: www.robeson.edu.
+Complete an RCC Admissions Application in person or on-line at: www.robeson.edu.
 There is no application fee. - 3.
 Transcripts of all previous education Obtain official transcripts of credits earned from all secondary and post-secondary schools attended.
 Transfer credits from accredited institutions allowed when applicable.
 Official transcripts should be mailed or hand delivered in an envelope sealed by a representative of the institutions(s) attended.
-(No faxed copies will be accepted) Homeschooled graduates will need to provide a sealed official and notarized transcript including the graduation date and proof that the home school was registered with the state.

-4. Placement - For applicants that have graduated from high school that is legally authorized to operate in North Carolina and who graduated from that high school within five years of college enrollment, the College will follow the NCCCS Multiple Measures for Placement Policy (see page 135).
-Applicants that do not meet the criteria for consideration under the Multiples Measures for Placement Policy will follow institutional assessment policies detailed in the following paragraphs.
+(No faxed copies will be accepted) Home-schooled graduates will need to provide a sealed official and notarized transcript including the graduation date and proof that the home school was registered with the state. - 4.
+Placement For applicants who graduated from high school that is legally authorized to operate in North Carolina and who graduated from that high school within five years of college enrollment, the College will follow the NCCCS Multiple Measures for Placement Policy.
+Applicants who do not meet the criteria for consideration under the Multiples Measures for Placement Policy will follow institutional assessment policies detailed in the following paragraphs.

 The placement assessment does not determine whether or not students can attend RCC.
 The purpose of the assessment is to match the academic readiness of the student with the academic requirements of the curriculum.
 Persons applying for admission into all diploma or degree programs are required to complete the assessment.
-The test may be waived in certain circumstances (See Placement Assessment Waiver).
+The exam may be waived in certain circumstances (See Placement Assessment Waiver).
 Placement scores are used in conjunction with previous transcripts in determining whether students are academically ready to enter a particular curriculum.

-Testing is administered in the following areas: Reading, Writing, Write Placer (Essay), and Mathematics.
+Assessments are administered in the following areas: Reading, Writing, Write Placer (Essay), and Mathematics.
 Persons should contact the Admissions Office to schedule the placement exam.
 A testing date will be scheduled after the official transcripts are on file in the Admissions Office.
-There is no charge for taking the test.
-Any person who has a disability that would require special accommodations during testing should notify a counselor in Counseling and Career Services prior to scheduling a test date.
+There is no charge for taking the exam.
+Any person who has a disability that would require special accommodations during testing should notify a counselor in Counseling and Career Services prior to scheduling an exam date.